 Treatment In The Early Stages Is Highly Effective:

 Cancer typically starts as pre-cancerous cells which start to multiply and develop into a tumour.
 Early-stage tumours are small and contained to one area of the body.
 When detected in this stage the tumour can be removed before it starts to spread to other organs.
 A course of chemotherapy or radiation is used to completely eliminate the cancerous cells.
 An early diagnosis can also be the motivation required to make various lifestyle changes that can slow down the progression of the disease.
-Eating healthy food, exercising more, and quitting smoking and alcohol can all be beneficial.
+Eating healthy food, following health blogs and incorporating the tips in your life, exercising more, and quitting smoking and alcohol can all be beneficial.

-Through awareness, better access to screening and treatment, and good personal care, women can protect themselves from cancer.
+Through awareness, better access to screening and treatment, and good personal care, women, men and kids can protect themselves from cancer.